 One important tip: If you center your brand name around a well-known or somewhat generic icon or mascot, it can make the process of branding easier.
 For example, with Website Cheetah, the act of choosing a cheetah as the “mascot” naturally guided a lot of the branding elements like the logo, action colors, story, etc.

-Establishing Your Brand’s Look & Feel.
+How to Establish Your Brand’s Look & Feel.

 Logos, colors, imagery, design, and fonts – these are all elements that help tell the story you want to tell.